top of page

 PURPOSE

-The Todos Juntos research grants aim to support up to 12 scholars conducting research about chronic diseases in Hispanic communities.
+The Healthy Americas research grants aim to support up to 20 scholars conducting research about chronic diseases in communities for which there are limited scientific research efforts.
 Research should examine the role of contributory causes, including biological, behavioral, social, and/or environmental factors; health care access; and/or the intersection of mental health and chronic disease.
-Areas of special interest include Hispanic women’s health and health concerns or rural Hispanic communities.

 Grant recipients will receive up to $10,000 to support their research project for up to a six-month period.
 All proposals must draw data in whole or in part from the National Institutes of Health’s (NIH) All of Us Researcher Workbench, a major national source of health data.
 Researchers are expected to use the Researcher Workbench platform to conduct their analysis (please see the “About the Researcher Workbench” and Research Workbench Access” sections at the end of this RFP for more information).
 Grant recipients will receive training and support on using the Researcher Workbench through the Healthy Americas Research Consortium (HARC).
 They will also have the opportunity to connect with other researchers.
-Grant recipients will be part of the HARC within the Healthy Americas Foundation (HAF), which is the supporting organization of the National Alliance for Hispanic Health.
-This grants program is funded by NIH award 3OT2OD025277-02S1 and HAF.
+Grant recipients will be part of the HARC within the Healthy Americas Foundation (HAF).
+This grants program is funded by NIH award 3OT2OD025277-02S2 and HAF.

 ELIGIBILITY

-Applicants must be current Masters or PhD students, faculty members, or health care professionals at an accredited institution in the United States and territories.
-We seek proposals that draw data in whole or mostly from the Researcher Workbench.
+Applicants must be current postgraduate students, postdoctoral research fellows, faculty members, or health care professionals at an accredited institution in the United States and territories.
+We seek proposals that draw data in whole or from the Researcher Workbench.
 Applications must include:

-Please include a project background drawn from a literature review, research question(s) to be studied, a data analysis plan, and the expected contribution to the understanding of Hispanic health.
+Please include a project background drawn from a literature review, research question(s) to be studied, a data analysis plan, and the expected contribution to the understanding of health of communities for which there are limited scientific research efforts.
 Note: You should clearly indicate how you plan to use the Researcher Workbench.
 You can consult the All of Us Curated Data Repository (CDR) Data Dictionaries to review the data types available and the Data Browser to explore aggregate-level data counts.

 Please include major milestones for completion of the research project.

-The letter must be from a mentor who will support the proposed research effort.
+The letter must be from a mentor or senior colleague who will support the proposed research effort.
 It should describe your team’s capacity to complete the proposed research project.

 Please include at a minimum any data storage and costs for analysis in the Researcher Workbench, the personnel costs for each team member, personnel fringe costs and fringe rate (if any), travel costs (if any), and any other costs.
 There should be no more than a 20% indirect rate charged (see “Indirect Budget Letter” below).
 Visit the User Support Hub for information about what influences analysis costs in the Researcher Workbench and how to estimate analysis costs.